Home

 I do all the maintenance on my bikes by myself, so I need to be a little creative when it comes to replacing brake and clutch fluid, as this is usually a two-person job.

 For the caliper end of things, I use Stahlbus bleeder valves.
-They're far superior to SpeedBleeders, and worth the price. (see discussion below)
+They're far superior to SpeedBleeders, and worth the price and hassle getting them. (see discussion below)

-For the master cylinder end, I created a cheap brake fluid supply bottle out of a pint Mason canning jar and $30 in computer water-cooling parts.
+For the master cylinder end, I created a brake fluid supply bottle out of a pint mason canning jar and $30 in computer water-cooling parts.
 It has a valve to open and close it.

 Usage

-They're generic parts you should be able to find anywhere online.
+They're generic parts you should be able to find at any computer performance shop online.

 Ball valve (10mm) G1/4" ($19)